-Maharashtra is blessed with amidst serenity and composure with hundreds of secret places that are still far away from the eyes of ordinary tourists and subsequently, from the influence of commercialization.
+Maharashtra is purely blessed with amidst serenity and composure with hundreds of secret places.

-These hidden beauties are characterized by pleasant weather, natural setting, and tranquil aura and are perfect stoppages for those unconventional travelers bitten by the travel bug.
+These 10 hidden beauties are characterized by using first-rate weather, herbal setting, and tranquil air of mystery and are perfect stoppages for travelers like us.

-From historic forts to mountains, dense forests to temples, valleys to rivers and waterfalls to meadows, these secret places in Maharashtra host everything a nature lover and a traveler would wish for.
+From historic forts to mountains, dense forests to temples, valleys to rivers and waterfalls to meadows.

 1. Sandhan Valley- An Ideal Camping Destination

-Surrounded with mighty and jaw-dropping mountains of Ratangad and Kalsubai, the valley stands at the height of 4255 ft high above sea level, which is the perfect spot for trekking and other adventure activities.
+Surrounded by amazing and jaw-losing mountains of Ratangad and Kalsubai, the valley stands at the peak of 4255 feet.

-The adventurous part of the trek kicks in when you are left to rappel down the 100 ft rocky patch with the help of experienced guides and equipment.
+The adventurous part of the trek kicks in when we are left to rappel down the 100 ft rocky patch with the help of experienced guides and equipment.

-Unlike all treks, you have to descend down in the valley on the first day and climb up the next day.
-This trek is not for people who want to give up halfway!
+Unlike all treks, you need to descend down within the valley on the primary day and climb up the following day.
+This trek isn’t always for people who want to give up halfway!

 2. Tapola- Also Called As Mini Kashmir

-If you are looking for a quaint getaway in a mountain destination, then look no further than Tapola in Maharashtra that boasts of beautiful lakeside, lush greenery, and seasonal waterfalls.
+If you are looking for an old fashioned getaway in a mountain destination, then appearance is in no addition to Tapola in Maharashtra that boasts of lovely lakeside, lush greenery, and seasonal waterfalls.

-During monsoon, the peaks around Tapola is covered in a blanket of lush greenery dotted with pretty wildflowers that give this hill town a surreal appeal.
+In monsoon, the peaks around Tapola includes the blanket of lush greenery dotted with quite wildflowers that supply this hill metropolis a surreal appeal.

 The main attraction of the town is the Shiv Sagar Lake which offers various activities like kayaking, scooter rides, boating, and swimming.